Wagering Calamity: Positive Utility

 Let's assume the population in both these scenario's remain stable over time (or grow similarly), Expected Value Theory (and classic utilitarianism by extension) says we should choose option 1, even though this has a 99% chance of an s-risk, over a guaranteed everlasting utopia for everyone.

-We can make it more pernicious by combining it with the repugnant conlusion to give option 1 a 1% chance of creating an enormous amount of people whose lives are barely worth living (+1 util pp), but are still in aggregate more utils.
+We can make it more pernicious by combining it with the repugnant conclusion to give option 1 a 1% chance of creating an enormous amount of people whose lives are barely worth living (+1 util pp), but are still in aggregate more utils.

-Moral Intuitions and the Role of Risk
+Morality and the Role of Risk

-Classic utilitarian calculations seem to disregard our innate moral instincts that lean towards risk aversion.
-Given the scenarios presented, many would instinctively choose Option 2 or Option B, valuing the certainty of a positive outcome over an immensely rewarding but perilously risky alternative.
+Classic utilitarian calculations seem to disregard our innate moral preferences that lean towards risk aversion.
+Given the scenarios presented, I think most people would choose Option 2 or Option B, valuing the certainty of a positive outcome over an immensely rewarding but perilously risky alternative.

 The Wagering Calamity Objection compels us to think beyond mere arithmetic.
 It asks us to consider the moral weight of risk and the ethical implications of near-certain negative outcomes.